ITSLeeds/TDS/practicals/6-routing.md

 ## Using OpenTripPlanner to get routes

 We have setup the Multi-modal routing service OpenTripPlanner for West Yorkshire.
-Try typing the URL shown during the session into your browser.
-You should see somthign like this:
+Try typing this URL — otp. saferactive. org (no spaces) — during the session into your browser.
+You should see something like
+this:

 <div class="figure" style="text-align: center">